 Tax Withholding.
-The Company will have the power to withhold, or require a participant to remit to the Company, an amount sufficient to satisfy federal, state, and local withholding tax requirements on any award under the Amended and Restated Plan.
+If the proposed Third Amendment is adopted, the Company will have the power to withhold, or require a participant to remit to the Company, up to the maximum amount necessary to satisfy federal, state, and local withholding tax requirements on any award under the Amended and Restated Plan.
 To the extent that alternative methods of withholding are available under applicable laws, the Company will have the power to choose among such methods.